American Medical Missionary College: History

-The Movement to Train Medical Missionaries Before 1885
+The movement to train medical missionaries before 1885

 Common Features of Medical Missionary Societies: They focused on sending out properly trained Christian medical doctors to serve as missionaries.
 They provided accommodation and financing for students as they worked on their medical education.
 They held a high standard of Christian commitment for their students.

 The Edinburgh Medical Missionary Society In 1841, a group of doctors formed the Edinburgh Association for Sending Medical Aid to Foreign Countries to 'circulate information on medical mission; help other institutions engaged in the same work and assist as many Missionary stations as their funds would permit.'
 The name of the association was changed in 1843 to the Edinburgh Medical Missionary Society – a name which lasted until 2002 when it was split into two separate Charities - EMMS International and The Nazareth Trust."

 On August 12, 1875, The Christian, a weekly periodical, in a section entitled 'Medical Missions' reported a growing interest in medical mission work.
 At a recent Mildmay Conference they reported on a speech by Dr. Saunders, of the London Medical Mission.
 In his opening remarks Saunders spoke of the ready access a medical missionary has to classes from which the clergyman and other evangelistic labourers are ordinarily excluded.
 Saunders said that people from Birmingham, Liverpool, Paris, Madrid, and Eastern Africa all have requested the help of medical missionaries.
 The Christian also reported on a talk given by Mr. Meacham, Superintendent of the Medical Mission in Manchester, England.
 Meacham said that medical missionaries were able to go down into the deeper depths of sin and misery than other people could.
 Their medical knowledge gave them insight into the spiritual state of their patients.
 This allowed them to win confidence and awaken conviction, and then to lead them to become Christians.

 Another speaker at the same conference, Rev. J. Lowe, Superintendent of the Medical Mission Training Institute, Edinburgh, told of his work in Travancore.
 When in India himself, he would see as many as 200 at a time on the verandah of his bungalow.
 He said that in the waiting room of the Mission Medical Dispensary, caste broke down.
 The Brahman, Sudra, and Pariah, the worshipper of Brahma, Siva, and Vishnu, the Protestant and the Roman Catholic, all stand together, side by side, listening to the medical missionaries tell the stories of Jesus.

 In Edinburgh fifty young men had been trained for medical mission work.
 They had been sent out by various missionary societies.
 It was proposed that a Livingstone Medical Mission Memorial should be erected in Edinburgh, in the form of a training institute.